And not in the way you’re thinking

 Exercise has provided a platform for my career, along with my passion to help people get better.

-Since becoming one of America’s 340,000 certified personal trainers, I’ve helped hundreds of people become better versions of themselves.
-Clients have lost weight, gained strength, gained confidence and had their chronic pain disappear.
+Since becoming a certified personal trainer, I’ve helped hundreds of people become better versions of themselves.
+Clients have lost weight, gained strength, gained confidence, and had their chronic pain disappear.

 However, that’s not the half of it.
 A client’s love of exercise helped save her life.